The Faculty of Medicine has a broad and diverse range of clinical facilities, outpatient treatment centers, and hospitals.

-One of the great strengths of the Faculty of Medicine is its broad and diverse range of clinical facilities, outpatient treatment centers and hospitals, proprietary owned or in association with other organizations.
-The Faculty of Medicine has three hospitals, nine outpatient centers and three Family Health Centers (CESFAM).
+One of the greatest strengths of the Faculty of Medicine is its broad and diverse range of clinical facilities, outpatient treatment centers, and hospitals.
+The Faculty of Medicine has three hospitals, nine outpatient centers, and three Family Health Centers (CESFAM).

-In addition, the Faculty has Associated Clinical Units (UDA), all of them are located in hospitals that are part of the public health system, providing students with a wide range of in-depth clinical experience, from preventive to highly complex procedures, covering all the social-economic and cultural sectors of the population.
+In addition, the Faculty has Associated Clinical Units (UDA); all of which are located in public health hospitals, providing students with a wide range of in-depth clinical experience from preventive to highly complex procedures and covering all the social-economic and cultural sectors of the population.

 • Madre Teresa de Calcuta Ancora Family Center